Energy management: Energy strategies

 A long-term energy strategy should be part of the overall strategy of a company.
 This strategy may include the objective of increasing the use of renewable energies.
 Furthermore, criteria for decisions on energy investments, such as yield expectations, are determined.
 By formulating an energy strategy companies have the opportunity to avoid risks and to assure a competitive advance against their business rivals.

 Potential energy strategies

-According to Kals there are the following energy strategies:
+According to Kals, these are the energy strategies: